grigoryvp/dotfiles/README.md

 # * Enable HD, set 49 participants, disable mirror in "/Video"
 # For OBS settings
 # * Turn off Advanced/General/Show warning on exit
+# Remove all widgets and add "Note" as widget
 # Switch Lunar to "manual mode" so it will not mess with brightness
 # Login all chrome profiles and name them 01, 02, 03 etc
 # Configure KeePass with browser integration and passkeys